bigcommerce/stencil-cli/README.md

-  start       Starts up BigCommerce store using theme files in the current directory. bundle      Bundles up the theme into a zip file which can be uploaded to BigCommerce. release     Create a new release in the theme's github repository. help [cmd]  display help for [cmd]
+  start       Starts up BigCommerce store using theme files in the current directory. bundle      Bundles up the theme into a zip file which can be uploaded to BigCommerce. release     Create a new release in the theme's github repository. push        Bundles up the theme into a zip file and uploads it to your store. help [cmd]  display help for [cmd]

 Options: